 Paying for a course at university and the associated living costs is a major challenge for most students.
 Many fund their studies from a combination of sources such as savings, employment, small grants, loans or bursaries.

 Whether you are a UK-based student, or an international student, we provide information, advice and range of online tools to help you put together the funding package you need.
-Take a look at our funding finder which provides a searchable database of sources of financial support We also offer bursaries for high quality applicants.
-And, later in this section, we provide a range of additional sources of potential funding and helpful organisations and contacts for information, advice and guidance.

 Please note that the academic year at Cranfield falls within two financial years for tax purposes.
 Therefore, you may be entitled to a tax rebate at the beginning of the course and be expected to pay tax when starting work again at the end of your course.